Formatting names of UI elements

 Most often, a window is the entire application window in a desktop environment.
 However, it can also refer to modular application elements that you can open and close.
 For example, in Android Studio, several windows are available in the View > Tool Windows menu.

-A dialog is a smaller window that is detached from the main application window and appears in front.
+A dialog is a smaller window that is usually detached from the main application window and appears in front of the window.

 In a desktop application, the menu bar appears at the top of the window or the top of the screen; it's a set of menus (such as File or Edit), each of which is a set of related commands and/or nested submenus.